apptainer/singularity-userdocs/encryption.rst

 .. note::

-        In Singularity 3.4, the definition file stored with the container will not be encrypted.
-If it contains sensitive information you should remove it before encryption via ``singularity sif del 1 myimage.sif``.
+        In apptainer 3.4, the definition file stored with the container will not be encrypted.
+If it contains sensitive information you should remove it before encryption via ``apptainer sif del 1 myimage.sif``.
 Metadata encryption will be addressed in a future release.

-An ``-e|--encrypt`` flag to ``singularity build`` is used to indicate that the container needs to be encrypted.
+An ``-e|--encrypt`` flag to ``apptainer build`` is used to indicate that the container needs to be encrypted.

 A passphrase or a key-file used to perform the encryption is supplied at build time